Global phase diagram of Coulomb-interacting anisotropic Weyl semimetals with disorder: Renormalization group analysis

-The phase diagrams considering long-range Coulomb interaction and $x$-RVP initially with different values of $\beta_{0}$ are depicted in Fig.~\ref{Fig:PhaseDiagramRVP1Coulomb}.
-The red point in Fig.~\ref{Fig:PhaseDiagramRVP1Coulomb} represents the critical value $\Delta_{10}^{*}$ if only $x$-RVP is considered.
-We can find that the critical strength of $x$-RVP considering infinitesimal weak Coulomb interaction also has a finite difference with $\Delta_{10}^{*}$.
-However, for larger $\Delta_{10}$, the system is always in CDM phase, and can not restore the SM phase by strong Coulomb interaction.
-For a narrow intermediate range of $\Delta_{10}$, the system is in CDM phase for weak $\alpha_{0}$, but restores the SM phase if $\alpha_{0}$ is large enough.
+The phase diagrams considering long-range Coulomb interaction and $x$-RVP initially with different values of $\beta_{0}$ are depicted in figure~\ref{Fig:PhaseDiagramRVP1Coulomb}.
+The red point in figure~\ref{Fig:PhaseDiagramRVP1Coulomb} represents the critical value $\Delta_{1,0}^{*}$ if only $x$-RVP is considered.
+We can find that the critical strength of $x$-RVP considering infinitesimally weak Coulomb interaction also has a finite difference with $\Delta_{1,0}^{*}$.
+However, for large enough $\Delta_{1,0}$, the system seems always in CDM phase, and can not restore the SM phase by strong Coulomb interaction.
+For an intermediate range of $\Delta_{1,0}$, the system is in CDM phase for weak $\alpha_{0}$, but restores the SM phase if $\alpha_{0}$ is large enough.

 These behaviors are probably due to subtle interplay of several effects.
-Firstly, the Feynman diagram Fig.~\ref{Fig:VertexCorrection}(e) leads the corrections
+Firstly, the Feynman diagram as shown in figure~\ref{Fig:VertexCorrection}(e) leads to the corrections

-which represent that Fig.~\ref{Fig:VertexCorrection}(e) induces the suppression effect for RSP, but does not result in the correction for coupling of $x$-RVP and fermions.
-The contribution of Fig.~\ref{Fig:VertexCorrection}(e) for RSP is the last term of Eq.~(\ref{Eq:deltaDelta0App}).
-Secondly, the contributions from Feynman diagram Fig.~\ref{Fig:VertexCorrection}(d) for RSP and $x$-RVP are
+which represent that figure~\ref{Fig:VertexCorrection}(e) induces the suppression effect for RSP, but does not result in correction for coupling of $x$-RVP and fermions.
+The contribution from figure~\ref{Fig:VertexCorrection}(e) to RSP is the last term of equation~(\ref{Eq:deltaDelta0App}).
+Secondly, the contributions from Feynman diagram shown in figure~\ref{Fig:VertexCorrection}(d) to RSP and $x$-RVP are

-which indicate that Fig.~\ref{Fig:VertexCorrection}(d) does not lead correction for RSP but enhances $x$-RVP.
-The contribution of Fig.~\ref{Fig:VertexCorrection}(d) for $x$-RVP is the last term of Eq.~(\ref{Eq:deltaDetla1App}).
-Thirdly, the fermion self-energy induces renormalization of the parameters $v$ and $A$, which could result in correction for $\Delta_{i}$ in the RG equations, due to that the effective disorder strength is determined by $\frac{\Delta_{i}\Lambda^{\frac{1}{2}}}{\pi^{2}v^{2}\sqrt{A}}$.
-It should be noticed that the replacement $\frac{\Delta_{i}\Lambda^{\frac{1}{2}}}{\pi^{2}v^{2}\sqrt{A}}\rightarrow\Delta_{i}$ has been employed in derivation for the RG equations.
-These three effects lead the term
+which indicate that figure~\ref{Fig:VertexCorrection}(d) does not lead to correction for RSP but enhances $x$-RVP.
+The contribution from figure~\ref{Fig:VertexCorrection}(d) to $x$-RVP is the last term of equation~(\ref{Eq:deltaDelta1App}).
+Thirdly, the fermion self-energy induces renormalization of the parameters $v$ and $A$, which could result in correction to $\Delta_{i}$ in the RG equations, due to that the effective disorder strength is determined by $\frac{\Delta_{i}\sqrt{\Lambda}}{\pi^{2}v^{2}\sqrt{A}}$.
+It should be noticed that the replacement $\frac{\Delta_{i}\sqrt{\Lambda}}{\pi^{2}v^{2}\sqrt{A}}\rightarrow\Delta_{i}$ has been employed in the derivation for the RG equations.
+These three effects yield the term